-The benchmark for the Infrastructure portfolio is the Consumer Price Index (CPI) + 5 per cent, 7.1 per cent in 2018.
-The year marked the most active investment period to date for the asset class, managed exclusively by TD Greystone.
-It returned 13.8 per cent in the year.
+The benchmark for the Infrastructure portfolio is the Consumer Price Index (CPI) + 5 per cent, 7.4 per cent in 2019.
+Over 2019 the manager, TDAM, was active in deploying capital assets across new platforms and completion of construction projects.
+Currency had a negative impact on the portfolio with strong performance from the Canadian dollar against all other currencies.
+The infrastructure portfolio returned 2.9 per cent in the year.